core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 {{synch-ex}} describes three possible approaches that can be considered for synchronization of sequence numbers.

-# Message Processing # {#mess-processing}
+# Message Processing in Signature Mode # {#mess-processing}

-Each request message and response message is protected and processed as specified in {{RFC8613}}, with the modifications described in the following sections.
-In particular, the following sections refer to the signature mode of Group OSCORE, while the optimized mode and the pairwise mode are described in {{sec-optimized-mode}} and {{sec-pairwise-protection}}, respectively.
+When using the signature mode, messages are protected and processed as specified in {{RFC8613}}, with the modifications described in the following sections.

-The following security objectives are fulfilled, as further discussed in {{ssec-sec-objectives}}: data replay protection, group-level data confidentiality, source authentication and message integrity.
+The signature mode MUST be supported, and fulfills the following security objectives, as further discussed in {{ssec-sec-objectives}}: data replay protection, group-level data confidentiality, source authentication and message integrity.

 As per {{RFC7252}}{{I-D.ietf-core-groupcomm-bis}}, group requests sent over multicast MUST be Non-Confirmable, and thus cannot be retransmitted by the CoAP messaging layer.
 Instead, applications should store such outgoing messages for a pre-defined, sufficient amount of time, in order to correctly perform possible retransmissions at the application layer.
 However, this does not prevent the acknowledgment of Confirmable group requests in non-multicast environments.
 Besides, according to Section 5.2.3 of {{RFC7252}}, responses to Non-Confirmable group requests SHOULD be also Non-Confirmable.
 However, endpoints MUST be prepared to receive Confirmable responses in reply to a Non-Confirmable group request.